Brachycephalic Obstructive Airway Syndrome (BOAS)

 What is BOAS?

 BOAS; Brachycephallic Obstructive Airway Syndrome, refers to a group of conditions that affect the airway system of certain breeds of dogs.
-Brachycephalic breeds tend to have stenotic nares, elongated soft palates, tracheal hyperplasia and secondary effects such as collapse of the larynx.
-This combination of anatomical default are typically associated with BOAS.
+Brachycephalic dog breeds tend to have stenotic nares, elongated soft palates, tracheal hyperplasia and secondary effects such as collapse of the larynx.
+This combination of anatomical default are typically associated with BOAS in dogs.

-How do I know if my pet suffers from BOAS?
+How do I know if my pet suffers from Brachycephalic Obstructive Airway Syndrome?

 Typical signs and symptoms of BOAS surgery include; excessive noise when snoring, exercise intolerance and in more severe cases episodes of collapse.
 If your dog suffers from gagging, overheating during hot weather, excessive noise when snoring, exercise intolerance or even episodes of collapse then perhaps your pet needs surgical correction.
 Clinical examination from one of our vet’s will confirm any suspected BOAS case.

 Yes!
 Surgical intervention can reduce these symptoms dramatically, giving your pet a new lease of life.
-Here at Northwest Referrals our team of Veterinary Surgeons can assess if your pet would benefit from this surgery after a short consultation.
+Here at Northwest Referrals, our team of Veterinary Surgeons can assess if your pet would benefit from boas surgery for dogs after a short consultation.
 We offer a fixed price inclusive of pre-operative bloods, peri-operative IV fluids and post operative checks.